sdepold/octo.erl-test/README.md

 # octo.erl-test

-This is a repository that will be polluted by the octo.erl test suite
+This is a repository that will be polluted by the octo.erl test suite.